Friday, 5 August 2022

 The outro was looser.
 We just decided on a visual style similar to the intro.
 I then made some trail animations using the Network modifier in X-Particles.
 I also wanted to do something that would be fast to turn around as the deadline was very tight.
 As I mentioned before, the flexibility to make numerous animations very quickly was essential.

-As you’ve mentioned above, you used X-Particles throughout this project, so we wanted to ask about when you first discovered X-Particles and what your favorite features are nowadays?
+As you’ve mentioned above, you used X-Particles throughout this project, so we wanted to ask about when you first discovered X-Particles and what are your favorite features are nowadays?

 I first heard of X-Particles around 10-12 years ago, when I was working for the company in London on live shows.
 But I didn’t use C4D at the time.
 So I only started using C4D and X-Particles about five years ago!